Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 \begin{remark} Multiple covers of exceptional spheres do not arise in this process: two curves having nonnegative index cannot glue together to form a negative index curve.
 This is consistent with the fact that the exceptional spheres are rigid and a sequence of such spheres do not break. \end{remark}

-Therefore, it suffices to show that there is no further obstruction bundle gluing needed when our multiply covered curves are introduced.
-To start, we note that such multiple covers must be unbranched, otherwise the Fredholm index would be too big (see Lemma~\ref{lem:coverFredholm}).
-Next, we note that an unbranched cover of a plane (respectively, cylinder) is necessarily disjoint copies of a plane (respectively, cylinder), thanks to the Riemann-Hurwitz formula.
+It thus suffices to show that there is no further obstruction bundle gluing needed when our multiply covered curves are introduced.
+It also suffices to consider the broken limit of a sequence of Fredholm index $I+1$ curves, because in a convergent subsequence of our ECH index $I+1$ curves the multiply covered components (having ECH index 0) do not break, by the same argument in the proof of Proposition~\ref{prop:finite}.
+Now the multiple covers in the cobordism level must be unbranched, otherwise the Fredholm index would be too big (see Lemma~\ref{lem:coverFredholm}).
+Next, note that an unbranched cover of a plane (respectively, cylinder) is necessarily disjoint copies of a plane (respectively, cylinder), thanks to the Riemann-Hurwitz formula.
 Let's first analyze the cylinders, and then the planes:

 For each $d>1$ we can compute the number of ways to glue a $d$-fold cover of a cylinder using the same reasoning as in the proof of $\partial_\text{ECH}^2=0$ which computes the number of gluings for two embedded ECH index 1 curves along hyperbolic orbits.
 In particular, it follows from \cite{HutchingsTaubes:gluing1}*{Lemma 1.7} that there are no connectors, otherwise their Fredholm index would be too big.
-Thus the multiply covered cylinder would have to glue directly to a curve in the sympletization level, for which the positive partition conditions are satisfied.
-Thus there are either no ways to glue or there are an even number of ways to glue, given by the number of permutations of the ends of the cylinders that glue (see \cite{HutchingsTaubes:gluing1}*{\S 1.5}).
+Thus, the multiply covered cylinder would have to glue directly to a curve in the sympletization level, for which the positive partition conditions are satisfied.
+Subsequently, there are either no ways to glue or there are an even number of ways to glue, given by the number of permutations of the ends of the cylinders that glue (see \cite{HutchingsTaubes:gluing1}*{\S 1.5}).
 And as explained in \cite{HutchingsTaubes:gluing1}*{Remark 1.5}, half of those gluings have one sign and the other half have the other sign, so the total signed count of gluings is zero.